darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 ### look

-The "look" controls allow post-processing after the tone mapping operation.
-Since they are applied after the tone mapping, they are _display-referred_ operations, and can result in clipping.
-Use them carefully.
+The "look" controls define how the image is processed after the tone mapping operation.
+This means that they are _display-referred_ operations, and can result in clipping, so use them carefully.

 slope
 : Multiplies the output values by this factor.
-Black (a value of 0) is not affected.
-Values above 1 brighten the image and increase contrast; those below darken the image and reduce contrast.
+Black is not affected (since it has a value of 0).
+Values above 1 brighten the image and increase contrast, whereas those below 1 darken the image and reduce contrast.

 lift
 : Shifts values up or down.
-Only blacks are fully affected, with the effect gradually reduced for brighter tones; whites are not affected if _slope_ is at its default value of 1.
-Negative values crush shadows; positive values can produce a faded look.
+Only blacks are fully affected, with the effect gradually reduced for brighter tones.
+Whites are not affected if _slope_ is at its default value of 1.
+Negative values crush shadows, whereas positive values can produce a faded look.

 brightness
 : Applies a power function (gamma adjustment) to the image.
 The black and white points are not affected.
-Values above 1 will raise the mid-tones, opening up shadows; those below will darken the mid-tones and compress shadows.
+Values above 1 will raise the mid-tones, opening up shadows, whereas those below 1 will darken the mid-tones and compress shadows.

 saturation
 : Controls color intensity by adjusting the image's chroma.
 For a precise definition of chroma vs. saturation, please see [_darktable's color dimensions_](./color-dimensions.md).
-Zero turns the image black-and-white.
+A value of zero makes the image monochrome.

 preserve hue
 : The tone mapping curve, being a per-channel curve, introduces color shifts, with color tending towards the primary (red, green and blue) and secondary (yellow, cyan and magenta) colors in the highlights.
-At a value of 0%, these color shifts are kept.
+At a value of 0%, these color shifts are retained.
 By raising this slider, the input hues (those before the tone curve) can be partially or fully restored.
-Note that the input hues themselves are affected by the primaries manipulations performed before tone mapping, and the final hues are affected by the primaries manipulations applied after tone mapping.
-For a detailed order of the operations involved in processing, see [internal processing details](#internal-processing-details) below.
+: Note that the input hues themselves are affected by the "primaries manipulations" that are performed [before tone mapping](#before-tone-mapping), and the final hues are affected by the "primaries manipulations" that are applied [after tone mapping](#after-tone-mapping).
+For a detailed description of the order of the operations, see [technical details](#technical-details) below.

 ## the primaries tab